paglab/paglab.github.io/content/event/2025-11-06-workshop-bigstar/speakers/index.en.md

 ## Prof. Dr. Georg Bareth
 **University of Cologne, Germany**

 Prof. Dr. Georg Bareth is Professor of Geoinformatics and Head of the GIS & Remote Sensing Group at the Institute of Geography, University of Cologne, Germany.
-He currently serves as Dean of the Faculty for Mathematics and Natural Sciences and Vice President of the German Society for Photogrammetry, Remote Sensing, and Geoinformation.
+He currently serves as Dean of the Faculty for Mathematics and Natural Sciences and Vice President of the German Society for Photogrammetry, Remote Sensing, and Geoinformation (DGPF).
 He graduated in Physical Geography from Stuttgart University and earned his doctorate and habilitation at the University of Hohenheim.
 His research focuses on proximal and remote sensing methods for crop monitoring, combining GIS and remote sensing analyses for geographical, archaeological, and agricultural applications, with over 25 years of experience in precision agriculture.

 ---

 ## Prof. Pablo J. Zarco-Tejada
 **CSIC, Spain**

 Prof. Pablo J. Zarco-Tejada leads the QuantaLab at the Institute for Sustainable Agriculture (IAS), Spanish National Research Council (CSIC), Córdoba, Spain.
-He previously worked as Professor at the University of Melbourne and at the Joint Research Centre, European Commission.
-His research specializes in hyperspectral and thermal remote sensing for vegetation stress detection, focusing on the simulation and validation of algorithms using physical models of radiative transfer.
+He is also a Professor at the University of Melbourne.
+He also worked at the Joint Research Centre, European Commission.
+His research specializes in UAV hyperspectral and thermal remote sensing for vegetation stress detection, focusing on the simulation and validation of algorithms using physical models of radiative transfer.
 He is a leading expert in chlorophyll fluorescence quantification, photochemical indices, and predictive stress indicators for early detection of water, nutritional, and disease stress in vegetation using both manned and unmanned platforms.

 ---